US women’s volleyball likely down 2 starters for quarters

 Drews led the team with 22 points in the five-set win over Italy in her first Olympics.

-Coach Karch Kiraly said it was a difficult choice whether to start Drews or Thompson to begin the tournament so he is not surprised about how little drop off there has been.
+Coach Karch Kiraly said it was a difficult choice whether to start Drews or Thompson to begin the tournament, so he was not surprised about how little drop-off there has been.

 The men played their quarterfinal match on Tuesday without the United States, which was knocked out following pool play for the first time since the 2000 Sydney Games.